Regression Analysis in SPSS - online (Medicine and Health Sciences Faculty)

 An understanding of approaches to building a model to best predict an outcome

-This online version of ‘Regression Analysis in SPSS’ is scheduled for a full day and is recommended to be completed on the scheduled day.
+This online version of ‘Regression Analysis in SPSS’ is scheduled for two half day sessions and is recommended to be completed in full during these scheduled day.
 However, the pre-recorded lectures may be watched in advance and the participant join the four live streamed practical sessions at the designated time.

-To gain training points/attendance mark for completion of this course you must have accessed the lecture materials at least 1 day prior to the scheduled practical session date AND then log in online to Teams and complete the practical session on the scheduled date.
+To have access to the course materials you must demonstrate prior experience of SPSS and then to gain training points/attendance mark for completion of this course you must have accessed the lecture materials at least 1 day prior to the scheduled practical session date AND then log in online to Teams and complete the practical session on the scheduled date.
 The timings of the session will be sent to participants in their booking confirmation email.

 How to receive training points/full attendance mark

 Complete all 4 blocks of lecture recordings, and all practical/Q&A live sessions.

 For participants with work/caring commitments who need greater flexibility in their day, the online course may be completed in smaller sections.
 In this case, the lecture recordings should be watched in advance and then log in to participate in the 4 live-streamed practical sessions at the correct time.
 The scheduled timings below indicate the total duration of the course.
 All four practical sessions must be attended to receive certificate of attendance.